OK. You need staff, and so does every other restaurant, bar, catering or event business! But where are the [quality] workers?

 And competition for workers in this industry is not just from other foodservice and hospitality operators— it’s coming from Amazon, FedEx, Kroger, Target, Walmart, the Gig-Economy (Instacart, AirBnB, Amazon Flex, Wag!, Shipt, DoorDash, Uber/Lyft, Bird/Lime, SnapShyft 😉), the Creator-Economy (OnlyFans, YouTube, Fiverr, Upwork, Etsy, Twitch, GumRoad, SubStack, Clubhouse, Patreon), and the US Government (to a degree).

-The True Cost Of Turnover And Being Understaffed
+The Cost Of Turnover And Being Understaffed is REAL $$$

 Pre-pandemic, the National Restaurant Associate estimated the average turnover for the total restaurant industry was between 60-70%, however remove staff positions at chain operators and managers where the turnover is far lower and the turnover rate balloons to over 100%!